HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.remote.ssh.md

 ### Always forwarding a port

-If you have ports that you **always want to forward**, you can use the `LocalForward` directive in the same SSH config file you use to [[vs.1.7.#remember-hosts-and-advanced-settings]].
+If you have ports that you **always want to forward**, you can use the `LocalForward` directive in the same SSH config file you use to [remember-hosts-and-advanced-settings](#remember-hosts-and-advanced-settings).

 For example, if you wanted to forward ports 3000 and 27017, you could update the file as follows: